OrianaVenture/VentureValheim/Progression/README.md

 * LockCrafting: If true you can only craft items made from boss items or biome metals/materials if you have the required key
 * LockBuilding: If true you can only build pieces made from boss items or biome metals/materials if you have the required key
 * LockCooking: If true you can only cook items made from biome materials if you have the required key
+* LockPortalsKey: Define your own required key to control player ability to use portals.
+Leave blank to allow vanilla portal behavior.

 ### Trader Configuration Options